Here are my views on presenting the past from slightly different perspectives many years apart.

 PRACTICE.
 The more you do guided walks, the better you will get.
 Actually, doing it for a real audience is the only real way to get better at it.
 Of course, practicing before a walk by yourself will help the material settle in to your memory, and get you off simply reading out your notes.

 CLIPBOARD.
 Keeping your notes with you on a clipboard I feel gives a lectern-like sense of authority.
+It also indicates that you are the guide.
 On a more practical level it stops the papers flapping about when you are trying to read them.
 And frees up your other hand for pointing.
 If the clipboard has a fold over cover with a pocket you have somewhere to store pictures and hand-outs where they can be quickly accessed.
 A fold over clipboard also keeps the rain off your paperwork.
-The back of the clipboard can have the corporate logo stuck upon it.
+The back of the clipboard can have an organisation’s logo stuck upon it.

 WHATEVER WORKS.
 In many respects there is really no right or wrong way to do a tour.
 The test for any idea is ‘does it work?’
 Does it work for this material?
 Does it work for this audience?
 Does it work for this presenter?
 (These notes are just what I have found to work.)